 The Banqueting House, Inigo Jones's masterpiece of classical architecture, is one of the first examples of the principles of Palladianism being applied to an English building.
 It marks the beginning of a revolution in British architecture.

-This was supposed to look like a piece of ancient Rome transposed to Whitehall and the effect was extraordinary.
+Jones intended the Banqueting House to look like a piece of ancient Rome transposed to Whitehall and the effect was extraordinary.

 In our home section you will find stylish lifestyle home accessories and furnishings, including cushions, tapestries, ornaments and much more which will add those finishing touches to make your room complete.

 Discover books inspired by the palaces in our care, learn about fascinating periods of British history, including our official palace guide books, children's books and more.